Chad-Powellv1/pseudoCode/pseudocode.md

 <br>

-- If the pilot light goes out a device must be installed to automatically shut off the gas to protect the end user from harm.
+- If the pilot light goes out a device must be installed to automatically shut off gas flow to protect the end user from harm.

-- A conversion must be built in, to the thermostat, so the unit can be used in multiple markets for Fahrenheit or Celsius temperature readings.
+- A temperature conversion must be built in, to the thermostat, so the unit can be used in multiple markets for Fahrenheit or Celsius temperature readings.

 - A safe high temperature setting must be set so an end user cannot accidentally set the temperature above the recommended temperature setting for the fireplace specifications.